How to Become a Bank Auditor in 5 Steps

 Step 4: Find Employment as an Auditor

 As a bank auditor, you could work directly for a bank, a CPA firm or be self-employed.
 Entry-level auditors usually work with a supervisor until they are ready, knowledgeable and competent to work as a bank auditor.
-Figures for bank auditors weren't available, but the U.S. Bureau of Labor Statistics reports that approximately 1.3 million people worked as accountants and auditors in 2008 (www.bls.gov).
-Of these, 105,300 individuals worked in the finance and insurance industries.
-Employment is projected to increase nearly 12% to 117,300 by 2018.
+Figures for bank auditors weren't available, but the U.S. Bureau of Labor Statistics reports that approximately 1.2 million people worked as accountants and auditors in 2014 (www.bls.gov).
+Employment is projected to increase 13% by 2022.